theangryangel/insim.rs/insim/README.md

 The focus of this library is providing a high level, strongly typed, primitives that are difficult to misuse and have reasonable performance, rather than be a thin layer over a series of bytes.

+We prioritise compatibility with the latest LFS protocol specifications.
+Given LFS is now effectively in an evergreen release cycle, support for superseded protocol versions is systematically removed in new releases, which is a key measure for reducing technical debt and maintenance burden.

 Where possible this crate aligns the naming of fields in packets to match the [original Insim specification](https://en.lfsmanual.net/wiki/InSim.txt).

 In a handful of circumstances we have needed to rename, or separate some fields to align with the crate's key focus.